Spacecraft Angular Rate Estimation via Event-Based Camera Sensing: Introduction

 Knowledge of a spacecraft angular rate is essential to accomplish several tasks, such as attitude control and navigation, thus meeting requirements and objectives of space missions \citep{crassidis2007survey}.
 Traditionally, this information is provided by gyroscopes, which deliver measurements of angular velocity.
 While widely used, gyroscopes suffer from drift over time, can degrade under radiation or mechanical stress, and may fail \citep{venkateswaran2002analytical}.
 In case of failure and lack of redundancy of such sensors, a spacecraft may lose its ability to operate nominally, potentially jeopardising the success of the mission.
 Therefore, it is beneficial to consider alternative methods and sensors to complement angular rate estimation for spacecraft.
 Alternative techniques have been explored so far to this aim.
 These are based on star trackers and sun sensors, where angular velocity is inferred from successive attitude measurements \citep{jo2015optimal}, and also optical flow methods using frame-based cameras, leveraging the apparent motion of celestial features on the focal plane of the camera \citep{liebe2004toward}.

-Event-based sensors, inspired by neuromorphic vision, offer a new sensing approach with respect to traditional ones \citep{gehrig2024low}.
-Unlike conventional frame-based sensors, event cameras asynchronously report changes in brightness at each pixel with microsecond-level temporal resolution and low latency \citep{rebecq2019high}.
-This provides sparse but information-rich data, with inherent advantages in dynamic scenarios, low-light conditions, and power-constrained systems, as is the case for satellites in space \citep{izzo2023neuromorphic}.
-This is particularly true for small satellites and CubeSats \citep{di2022erc}.
-Event-based sensors started being investigated for use in space engineering owing to their peculiarities and for the new sensing approach they offer \citep{chin2019star}.
+{Event-based sensors, inspired by neuromorphic vision, offer a new sensing approach with respect to traditional ones \citep{gehrig2024low}.
+Unlike conventional frame-based sensors, event cameras asynchronously report changes in brightness at each pixel with microsecond-level temporal resolution and low latency \citep{rebecq2019high, elms2024event}.
+This provides sparse but information-rich data, with advantages in dynamic scenarios, low-light conditions, and power-constrained systems, as is the case for satellites in space \citep{izzo2023neuromorphic}.
+This is particularly true for small satellites \citep{di2022erc}.
+Event-based sensors have been used for angular rate estimation for Earth applications \citep{gallego2017accurate, shiba2024secrets}.
+Also, event cameras started being investigated for use in space engineering owing to their peculiarities and for the new sensing approach they offer.
+Examples include the use of event sensing to update the location of stars in images within a Kalman filter formulation \citep{ng2022asynchronous}, or to estimate a spacecraft attitude \citep{chin2019star, bagchi2020event}.}

-This paper presents a method for determining spacecraft angular rates using event-based camera sensing.
-By analyzing the temporal distribution of brightness events triggered by the apparent motion of stars across the focal plane, the proposed algorithm estimates the spacecraft angular rates in the camera frame, which can be translated into spacecraft inertial rates provided an attitude reference.
+{While different works have focused on attitude estimation using event-based star sensing, this paper details a method for determining spacecraft angular rates using event-based camera sensing and relying on unidentified stars.
+This is also achieved through information fusion by an orthogonal camera setup to increase the angular rate estimation accuracy.} By analyzing the temporal distribution of brightness events triggered by the apparent motion of stars across the focal plane, the proposed algorithm estimates the angular rates in both camera frames, which can be translated into spacecraft inertial rates provided an attitude reference.
 The method is validated through numerical simulation and its accuracy assessed for a synthetic dataset of pointing and rates conditions, demonstrating its potential to complement conventional rate sensors for spacecraft systems or serve as a backup.

 This paper is structured as follows.
 Section \ref{sec:methodology} describes the methodology for event-based angular rate estimation.
 Section \ref{sec:simulation} outlines the simulation approach and its implementation.
 Section \ref{sec:performance} evaluates the estimation accuracy using a dataset of synthetic event data.
 Finally, Section \ref{sec:conclusions} summarizes the main findings and conclusions of this work.